 When the control power switch in the indicator control panel is pressed, and all voltage interlocks are OK, relay K7 is energized, which provides 120 VAC control power to the auxiliary GFI outlet, protected by 4 ampere circuit breaker CB1.
 A relay on the control PCB provides 120 VAC control power to the entire test set, including the fans and the main contactors.
-In 208 V input mode, the control voltage is boosted by transformer T7.
+In 208 V input mode.